-Shortly afterwards, in a heartbreaking Instagram post, she wrote that her child was being ventilated.
-A blood vessel had been cut during the frenotomy, the baby was rushed by ambulance to an Emergency Department for resuscitation, and they were now on their way to an intensive care unit.
+In 2019, a woman in New South Wales, across the border from me, took her seven-week-old baby in for a frenotomy.
+Shortly afterwards, in a heartbreaking Instagram post, she said that her baby was being ventilated.
+A blood vessel had been cut during the frenotomy, the little child was rushed by ambulance to an Emergency Department for resuscitation, and they were now on their way to an intensive care unit.

 My heart went out to that baby and to the family.
 How terrible, how terrifying!
 But my thoughts also turned to the dentist who performed that frenotomy because he will be, surely, in a state of great distress.
 A health professional’s life can be defined by an event like this.

 Mistakes are inevitable in medical or dental practice.
-This is why the new ‘human factors science’ addresses health system problems in order to both minimise error, and prepare for it.1
+This is why the new ‘human factors science’ addresses health system problems in order to both minimise error, and prepare for it.(1)

-This Instagram post was forwarded to me by health professionals who had already been worrying a lot about the frenotomy industry.
-They’d been worrying about the oral aversion that they were regularly seeing in babies afterwards.
-They’d been worrying because of reports of infection and haemorrhage.
-They’d been worrying because of the 420% increase in Medicare-rebated frenotomies in 0-4 year-olds between 2006-2016 in Australia, mirroring overseas studies – and this study couldn’t track frenotomies by dentists, who may be performing the majority.2-4 They’d been worrying because this pattern, as the epidemiologists tell us, is characteristic of serious overtreatment.
-And they’d been worrying because when there is an exponential increase in the number of times a surgical procedure is performed, the risk of mishap rises dramatically.
+The Instagram post was forwarded to me by health professionals who had already been worrying a lot about the frenotomy industry.
+They’d been worrying about the oral aversion they were regularly seeing in babies afterwards, about the risk of infection and haemorrhage and damage to the lingual nerves, responsible for sensation of the front part of the tongue.(2) They’d been worrying because there was a 420% increase in Medicare-rebated frenotomies in 0-4 year-olds between 2006-2016 and our Australian study couldn’t track frenotomies by dentists, who may be performing the majority.(3) This pattern is characteristic of serious overtreatment, and mirrors overseas studies.(4-6)

-Such disrespectful behaviour towards dissenting colleagues remains widespread amongst breastfeeding support professionals who refer regularly for frenotomies, and amongst those who identify as tongue-tie professionals.
+Such extraordinary behaviour towards dissenting colleagues remains widespread amongst breastfeeding support professionals who refer regularly for frenotomies, and amongst those who identify as tongue-tie professionals.
 The income and status of those who specialise in identifying infant oral restrictions or providing infant frenotomy depends on persuading the public that health professionals who question surgical intervention cannot be trusted.

 1. Russ AL, Fairbanks RJ, Karsh B-T, Militello LG, Saleem JJ, Wears RL.
 The science of human factors: separating fact from fiction.
 BMJ Quality and Safety.
 2013;22(802-808).

-2. Kapoor V, Douglas PS, Hill PS, Walsh L, Tennant M. Frenotomy for tongue-tie in Australian children (2006-2016): an increasing problem.
+3. Kapoor V, Douglas PS, Hill PS, Walsh L, Tennant M. Frenotomy for tongue-tie in Australian children (2006-2016): an increasing problem.
 MJA.
 2018:88-89.

-3. Walsh J, Links A, Boss E, Tunkel D. Ankyloglossia and lingual frenotomy: national trends in inpatient diagnosis and management in the United States, 1997-2012.
+4. Walsh J, Links A, Boss E, Tunkel D. Ankyloglossia and lingual frenotomy: national trends in inpatient diagnosis and management in the United States, 1997-2012.
 Otolaryngology Head and Neck Surgery.
 2017;156(4):735-740.

-4. Joseph KS, Kinniburg B, Metcalfe A, Raza N, Sabr Y, Lisonkova S. Temporal trends in ankyloglossia and frenotomy in British Columbia, Canada, 2004-2013: a population-based study.
+5. Joseph KS, Kinniburg B, Metcalfe A, Raza N, Sabr Y, Lisonkova S. Temporal trends in ankyloglossia and frenotomy in British Columbia, Canada, 2004-2013: a population-based study.
 CMAJ Open.
 2016;4:e33-e40.

-5. Douglas PS.
+8. Douglas PS.
 Making sense of studies which claim benefits of frenotomy in the absence of classic tongue-tie Journal of Human Lactation.
 2017;33(3):519–523.

-6. Douglas PS, Cameron A, Cichero J, Geddes DT, Hill PS, Kapoor V, et al. Australian Collaboration for Infant Oral Research (ACIOR) Position Statement 1: Upper lip-tie, buccal ties, and the role of frenotomy in infants Australasian Dental Practice.
+9. Douglas PS, Cameron A, Cichero J, Geddes DT, Hill PS, Kapoor V, et al. Australian Collaboration for Infant Oral Research (ACIOR) Position Statement 1: Upper lip-tie, buccal ties, and the role of frenotomy in infants Australasian Dental Practice.
 2018;Jan/Feb 144-146.

-7. Mills N, Pranksky S, Geddes DT, Mirjalili SA.
+10. Mills N, Pranksky S, Geddes DT, Mirjalili SA.
 What is a tongue tie?
 Defining the anatomy of the in-situ lingual frenulum.
 Clinical Anatomy.
 2019:doi:10.1002/ca.23343.

-8. Douglas PS.
+11. Douglas PS.
 Re-thinking 'posterior' tongue-tie.
 Breastfeeding Medicine.
 2013;8(6):1-4.

-9. Schafer R, Watson Genna C. Physiologic breastfeeding: a contemporary approach to breastfeeding initiation.
+12. Schafer R, Watson Genna C. Physiologic breastfeeding: a contemporary approach to breastfeeding initiation.
 Journal of Midwifery and Women's Health.
 2015;60:546-553.

-10. Woods N, K, Woods NF, Blackburn ST, Sanders EA.
+13. Wood N, K, Woods NF, Blackburn ST, Sanders EA.
 Interventions that enhance breastfeeding initiation, duration and exclusivity: a systematic review.
 MCN.
 2016;41(5):299-307.

-11. Svensson KE, Velandia M, Matthiesen A-ST, Welles-Nystrom BL, Widstrom A-ME.
+14. Svensson KE, Velandia M, Matthiesen A-ST, Welles-Nystrom BL, Widstrom A-ME.
 Effects of mother-infant skin-to-skin contact on severe latch-on problems in older infants: a randomized trial.
 International Breastfeeding Journal.
 2013;8:1.

-12. Thompson RE, Kruske S, Barclay L, Linden K, Gao Y, Kildea SV.
+15. Thompson RE, Kruske S, Barclay L, Linden K, Gao Y, Kildea SV.
 Potential predictors of nipple trauma from an in-home breastfeeding programme: a cross-sectional study.
 Women and Birth.
 2016;29:336-344.

-13. Douglas PS, Geddes DB.
+16. Douglas PS, Geddes DB.
 Practice-based interpretation of ultrasound studies leads the way to less pharmaceutical and surgical intervention for breastfeeding babies and more effective clinical support.
 Midwifery.
 2018;58:145–155.

-14. Douglas PS, Keogh R. Gestalt breastfeeding: helping mothers and infants optimise positional stability and intra-oral breast tissue volume for effective, pain-free milk transfer.
+17. Douglas PS, Keogh R. Gestalt breastfeeding: helping mothers and infants optimise positional stability and intra-oral breast tissue volume for effective, pain-free milk transfer.
 Journal of Human Lactation.
 2017;33(3):509–518.